 10-pay, 20-pay, pay-to-65, pay-to-100

-CPP’s whole life insurance policies start from $10,000 in coverage.
-Smaller whole life insurance policies available through CPP are ideal to cover funeral costs and other expected final expenses.
+Canada Protection Plan’s whole life insurance policies start from $10,000 in coverage.
+Smaller whole life insurance policies available through Canada Protection Plan are ideal to cover funeral costs and other expected final expenses.
 The premiums are guaranteed for life as long as you are consistently paying them.

 The purchasing process is straightforward and the coverage is affordable.
 In many cases there is no mandatory medical exam, depending on your current health and the policy coverage amount.